 I will try to divide the problem into two interrelated sections.
 You are seeking approval for things that should ideally require only your approval.
 And you could also be treating him like a fragile (belligerent) individual who won’t be able to deal with your decision and assertion to move on to a career.

-None of this will work as well as we expect it to, until you have gained confidence in yourself and understood that love and care is not always shown in agreement.
+None of this will work as well as we expect it to until you have gained confidence in yourself and understood that love and care are not always shown in the agreement.